aicrumb/DeceptiCoN/README.md

 ![](/content/imgs/dog_right.png)

 As you can see it works fine, generally, though with further testing I've noticed that it's not the best, but still can get higher accuracy than just a vanilla network with the same parameters.
 Do I have the numbers to back that up?
 No because I was too stupid to add `wandb` to my project and I'm too lazy to do it now.
 Yes this is "bad science" and no I don't care.
 I made it within six hours or so, most of which was spent sleeping.
+It also will see small fluffy show-dogs as cats and very bulky (not fat but muscly) cats as dogs, as should be expected.

 -side note